Data Vaults allow users to store data in a private, secure way that they truly own. We call data stored in a vault on the network Autonomous Data

 Vault entries can be linked to each other to represent relationships between data and users.
 These relationships can be used in a wide-array of different scenarios, including the ability for one user to attest a claim made by another user.

-Linked attestations between user’s data and services creates a web of claims that can be analysed.
-Such a web of trust can be used build trust and reputation around users and services on the network.
+Linked attestations between user’s data and services create a web of claims that can be analysed.
+Such a web of trust can be used to build trust and reputation around users and services on the network.
 This is a powerful tool for analysing risk and fraud.

 Read our Technical Paper which explores how we use cryptography to store, verify and share private data